-Boss’s Katana series has been a revelation in the sub-$500 guitar amp arena, and the Japanese effects giant has seen fit to equip it with a whole load of new features and increased versatility for 2019.
+Boss’s Katana series has been a revelation in the budget guitar amps under $500 arena, and the Japanese effects giant has seen fit to equip it with a whole load of new features and increased versatility for 2019.

 You can now employ up to five effects categories simultaneously, as opposed to the original’s three, and the independent booster, mod, FX, delay and reverb sections boast three variations each for a total of 15 effects.